manticoresoftware/manticoresearch-php/docs/searchclass.md

 ### limit() and offset()

-Set limit and offset for the result set
+Set limit and offset for the result set:

 ```php
 $search->limit(24)->offset(12);